Vance Hartke: Senate service and later life

 Hartke was credited with important roles in passing measures that created or supported student loan programs, veterans' benefits, and the Head Start Program.
 He introduced a bill to create the George Washington Peace Academy and a Department of Peace.
 The concept became known as the first cornerstone for the campaign that led to the creation of the U.S. Institute of Peace.

 Hartke was praised for winning passage of a measure making kidney dialysis more widely available.
 A statement entered into the Congressional Record in honor of his 80th birthday credited the measure with saving 500,000 lives.

 His opposition to the Vietnam War was not popular in Indiana.
 In 1970, after a very bitter and tight race against Republican Congressman Richard L. Roudebush and a ballot recount, Hartke won a third term by 4,283 votes.
 In 1972, he was an unsuccessful candidate for the Democratic Party's presidential nomination against Senators Edmund Muskie and George McGovern.
 In 1976, after narrowly surviving a primary challenge by freshman Eighth District Congressman Philip Hayes, Hartke lost the general Senate election to Indianapolis Mayor Richard Lugar in a landslide.
-Until Joe Donnelly was elected in 2012, Hartke was the most recent Indiana Democrat, aside from a member of the Bayh family, to be elected to and serve in the Senate.
+Until Joe Donnelly was elected in 2012, Hartke was the most recent Indiana Democrat, aside from a member of the Bayh family, to be elected to and serve in the U.S. Senate.

 In 1994, Hartke pleaded guilty to a misdemeanor election fraud charge in southeastern Indiana's Dearborn County.
 During the previous November's general election, a Kentucky-based casino firm had employed him as a consultant to support it during a casino-legalization referendum.